cressie176/util-haven-projections/README.md

    };
    ```

-1. Create a new projection class by extending the Projection class and implementing the \_build method.
+1. Create a new projection by extending the Projection class and implementing the \_build method.
 Set the base directory, version and source in the constructor. e.g.

    ```ts
    import Projection from "../../src/Projection";